bashrc2/epicyon/README.md

 ## Customizations

+You can customize the terms of service by editing **accounts/tos.txt**.
+If it doesn't already exist then you can use **default_tos.txt** as a template.

 On the login screen you can provide a custom welcome message by creating the file **accounts/login.txt**.
 This could be used to show a motd or scheduled maintenance information.

 You can customize the image on the login screen by saving your instance logo to **accounts/login.png**.
 A background image can also be set for the login screen by adding **accounts/login-background.png**